DerLindenhonig/DerLindenhonig/README.md

 🌱 I’m currently learning more about Web technologies and Game Development.

-✨ I'm interested in Web & Software Developing, Game Developing, Web & Game Design.
+✨ I'm interested in Web / Software / Game Development and Design.

+⚡ I'm motivated to discover, learn, and improve my skills.

 📫 E-mail: supercverh@gmail.com